• Explore. Learn. Thrive. Fastlane Media Network

 Challenges Associated With Influencer Briefs

 One issue that may arise during this process is finding the balance between instruction and creativity.
-You’ll undoubtedly want certain results from this campaign – you’ll be keeping a close eye on user engagement metrics, for one – but you still need the influencer’s content to be authentic.
+You’ll undoubtedly want specific results from this campaign – you’ll be keeping a close eye on user engagement metrics, for one – but you still need the influencer’s content to be authentic.

 7 Tips to Write Better Influencer Briefs